Convergence of energy-based learning in linear resistive networks: Appendix

+\begin{IEEEbiography}[{ }]{Anne-Men Huijzer} received the B.Sc. and M.Sc. (cum laude) degrees in Applied Mathematics from the University of Groningen, Groningen, The Netherlands, in 2017 and 2019, respectively.
+She performed this research while she was a PhD student in the system, control and optimization group at the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence.
+She finished her PhD in 2025.

 Her main research interest is modelling and analysis of nonlinear electrical circuits including memristors and neuromorphic computing.
-Her research project is embedded in CogniGron - Groningen Cognitive Systems and Materials Center. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Thomas Chaffey} is a lecturer in the School of Electrical and Computer Engineering at the University of Sydney, Australia.
+Her PhD research project was embedded in CogniGron - Groningen Cognitive Systems and Materials Center. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Thomas Chaffey} is a lecturer in the School of Electrical and Computer Engineering at the University of Sydney, Australia.
 He received the B.Sc. (advmath) degree in mathematics and computer science and the M.P.E. degree in mechanical engineering from the University of Sydney in 2015 and 2018, respectively, and the Ph.D. degree from the University of Cambridge, U.K., in 2022.
 From 2022 to 2025 he held the Maudslay-Butler Research Fellowship in Engineering at Pembroke College, University of Cambridge.
-His research interests are in nonlinear control and its intersection with optimization, circuit theory and learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bart Besselink} received the M.Sc. (cum laude) degree in mechanical engineering in 2008 and the Ph.D. degree in 2012, both from Eindhoven University of Technology, Eindhoven, The Netherlands.
+His research interests are in nonlinear control and its intersection with optimization, circuit theory and learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Bart Besselink} received the M.Sc. (cum laude) degree in mechanical engineering in 2008 and the Ph.D. degree in 2012, both from Eindhoven University of Technology, Eindhoven, The Netherlands.

 Since 2016, he has been with the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, University of Groningen, Groningen, The Netherlands, where he is currently an associate professor.
 He was a short-term Visiting Researcher with the Tokyo Institute of Technology, Tokyo, Japan, in 2012.
 Between 2012 and 2016, he was a Postdoctoral Researcher with the ACCESS Linnaeus Centre and Department of Automatic Control, KTH Royal Institute of Technology, Stockholm, Sweden.